 - “Fruity” smelling breath that can be mistaken for alcohol.14

-So someone suffering from DKA might not only “blow” a high BAC on a DUI breath test, he or she might appear drunk.
-Thus a law enforcement officer who is not a diabetes expert could easily arrest such a person for:
+So if you are suffering from DKA, you might not only “blow” a high BAC on a DUI breath test, you might appear drunk.
+Thus a law enforcement officer who is not a diabetes expert could easily arrest you for:

 - Driving under the influence of alcohol – California Vehicle Code 23152(a),